iceyisaak/Sandbox_GithubPage/readme.md

 - Project must be static site
 - File must be `readme.md` or `index.html`
   - index.html has higher priority
-- Heading must be the same as repo name to avoid Hyperlink above the page
+- Heading must be the same as repo name to avoid Hyperlink above the page (for readme.md)
 - Push from local may be required to trigger hosted page